 Step 6: Train the Team

-Potential Challenges to Consider while Installing a Cloud-Based Phone System
+Potential Challenges to Consider While Using a Cloud-Based Phone System

 Cloud-based systems are powerful, but no tool is perfect.
 Here are some common challenges to be aware of before switching: